Ballantine Books | 2018

 A lot of these books are underdeveloped as to be rushed to market while it’s hot.
 And I get it, but it’s setting the bar so low.
 They’re all given some variation of the same blurb by the same big names, and everyone is writing reviews about “page-turning” “wild rides,” while the titles are all about some girl doing something or knowing something and wearing a red coat.

 I’m over all of it.

-So, when I pick up a book like this one that brings straight freshness to the motherfucking table instead of that beaten dead horse, I’m probably going to like it.
+So, when I pick up a book like this one that brings straight freshness to the motherfucking table instead of that beaten to death horse, I’m probably going to like it.